steemit/condenser/docs/CONFIGURATION.md

 NEXT_PUBLIC_TRONADS_SIDEBAR_AD_PID=
 NEXT_PUBLIC_TRONADS_CONTENT_PC_AD_PID=
 NEXT_PUBLIC_TRONADS_CONTENT_MOBILE_AD_PID=
+# NOTE on NEXT_PUBLIC_TRONADS_ENV: it has two consumers — the client bundle
+# (selects which engine host the vendored TronAds SDK loads its iframes
+# from) and the proxy's Content-Security-Policy frame-src origin (lib/csp.ts
+# -> configuredTronAdsEngineOrigin).
+Both are effectively BUILD-time: with
+# Turbopack, Next.js's getDefineEnv unconditionally inlines every
+# NEXT_PUBLIC_* var present in the build environment into BOTH the browser
+# and the nodejs (server) bundle, so when this variable is set at build time
+# the proxy-side read is a baked-in literal too and a later runtime value is
+# ignored on both sides.
+The runtime lookup in the proxy only survives a
+# build that left the variable unset — and that is exactly the divergence
+# case: the CSP then follows the runtime value while the browser keeps the
+# inlined default (0), so the CSP allows the engine host the browser never
+# loads and blocks the one it does, and all TronAd slots render empty.
+# Changing the value reliably therefore means REBUILDING with it set.
+The
+# other TRONADS vars are likewise build-time-inlined for the client; ENV is
+# the only one the proxy reads at all.
 # Coin Marketplace right-rail module (legacy steem_market_*).
 No endpoint
 # configured means the module stays hidden.
 STEEM_MARKET_ENDPOINT=